sealvault/sealvault/website/src/blog/posts/2023/05/dapp-isolation-mechanisms.md

 key without requiring the user’s approval.

-SCW session keys can use [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) paymasters by @vbuterin et al. so the ephemeral key can submit transactions without holding tokens to pay for gas fees.
+SCW session keys can use [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) paymasters so the ephemeral key can submit transactions without holding tokens to pay for gas fees.

 A straightforward implementation of SCW session key permissions is to restrict the contract methods and contract addresses the session key can call.
 As